edibotopic/edibotopic-website/content/blog/2023-07-08-curtsy-rehearsed.md

 This project has a lot of baggage, forged as it was in a crisis.
 I still associate the making of music with the job of doing lectures.
-As background music I didn't want to foreground myself too much, which is one of the reasons vocals are either absent or obscured.
+As it was originally intended as "background music" I didn't want to foreground myself too much, which is one of the reasons vocals are either absent or obscured.

 One of the first Curtsy Rehearsed songs does include me singing, albeit filtered through a fairly heavy vocoder: